r09491/solar_prophet/README.md

                         The energy when a battery is considered full in systems with storage [Wh] --battery_first       Serve the battery first!
 Serve the house second!
-  --csv CSV             The directory for saving of the CSV file if needed --plot                Display the results in a plot
+  --csv CSV             The directory for saving of the CSV file if needed --plot PLOT           The directory for saving of the PNG file if needed

 Estimates the power of a solar panel dependent on different factors like location and pannel attitude ~/solar_prophet $